 |[8:6]||b100||Selects number of parity RAM rows|

 |[2:0]||b000||Selects number of valid RAM rows|

 Table 11.11 shows how to configure array depth with the L2Rows fields.

 |Field value||Number of rows sharing a bitline pair|

 By default, the MBIST tests the L2 tag RAM and L2 valid RAM at the same time.
-Table 11.13 shows that you can select serial testing of the tag and valid RAMs by setting the L2ValSer bit to 1.
+Table 11.13 shows that you can select serial testing of the tag and valid RAMs by setting the L2ValSer bit.
 The reset value of the L2ValSer bit is 0.

 When L2ValSer is 0, that is, parallel testing is selected, the address scramble configuration for the valid RAM is the same as that of the tag RAM.
 This means that the valid RAM uses the tag RAM address scramble configuration, even if the tag RAM is not selected for test.
 The L2ValSer bit is provided to enable you to serially test the tag RAM with different address scramble configurations.

 Use the L2AdLSB[3:0] field to select how to increment or decrement the two LSBs of the column address of L2 valid, tag, parity and data RAM accesses.
 This field is provided as a way to configure non-linear address sequences found in some compiled RAMs.
 Table 11.14 shows the L2 array controlled by each L2AdLSB[3:0] bit.

 |||L2 data RAM|

 Table 11.15 shows how each L2AdLSB[3:0] bit controls the increment and decrement sequence of the two column address LSBs.